JudahZammit/m2-vae-for-ssss/README.md

 Both the raw python scripts and a jupyter notebook are available for each of the scripts.
 Use whichever you prefer.
 They do the exact same thing.
 They were written in a notebook so that is what I would recommend running them with.

-NEW:
-As we spoke about, it is probably better if you don't run my programs.
-Due to its size I have not included the "Pascal VOC" dataset.
-Because of this, you will not be able to run any of the Pascal_VOC models or the demo.
-You could still run any of the MNIST models if you would like